Dhyakia/OPC_Project04/README.md

 ## 1. Getting the code

-Using the git tool or straight from the source
+Using the git tool or straight from the source.

 ### Method git
 ```